-Pennsylvania’s veteran population ranks fourth in the U.S. with 793,321 veterans as of 2018.
-Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or co-occurring disorders.
+Pennsylvania’s veteran population ranks fourth in the U.S. with 814,000 veterans as of 2019.
+Since 2009, Pennsylvania’s Veterans Treatment Courts have been assisting veterans who are charged with crimes and are struggling with addiction, mental illness or other co-occurring disorders.

-More than 39,000 new protection from abuse (PFA) petitions were filed statewide in 2018 according to the Administrative Office of Pennsylvania Courts.
-A PFA is a civil order that protects victims of domestic violence, providing relief from abuse by an intimate partner, family or household member.
+Over 39,000 new protection from Abuse (PFA) orders were filed statewide in 2019.
+A PFA is a civil court order that protects victims of domestic violence, providing relief from abuse by an intimate partner, family or household member.

 Drug delivery resulting in death (DDRD) charges statewide have increased by 356 percent between 2015 and 2019.
 In Pennsylvania, a DDRD charge is issued to a person who intentionally administers, dispenses, delivers, gives, prescribes, sells or distributes any controlled substance or counterfeit controlled substance, and another person dies as a result of using the substance.